KBNLwikimedia/GLAMorousToHTML/README.md

 Please note: 'Total image usages' does NOT equal the number of unique Wikipedia articles!
 A single unique image can illustrate multiple unique articles, and/or the other way around, 1 unique article can contain multiple distinct images.
 In other words: images-articles have many-to-many relationships.

-What was still missing were functionalities to measure
+What was still missing were functionalities to create
 * 5 - The **number of unique Wikipedia articles** in which KB media files are used,
 * 6 - A **manifest overview** of those articles, grouped per Wikipedia language version,
 * 7 - A **structured output format** that can be easily processed by tools, such as CSV of Excel files.